 10 Captivating Reasons to Visit Yelapa, Mexico

-Thinking of visiting Yelapa, Mexico?
-Here are our top reasons to visit this unique travel destination from Puerto Vallarta, plus helpful first-hand tips from two area residents.
+Here are our top reasons we think you might want to visit this truly unique travel destination from Puerto Vallarta, plus helpful first-hand tips from two area residents.

 Playa Yelapa Beach Jalisco Mexico